Nothing makes a driver's heart skip a beat like an animal suddenly darting out across the road.

 Deer at 100 mph

-This one happened back in October when a sheriff's deputy in Minnesota was responding to an urgent call.
+This one happened in October 2017 when a sheriff's deputy in Minnesota was responding to an urgent call.
 He was doing about 100 mph when a deer runs out in front of him.

 Rally car launches deer